OEM wise – Market Coverage and Competitiveness (2012 vs 2017)

 For apple to apple comparison of competitiveness, let us have a look at the market share of the only segments where the automaker has a presence.
 For example Mahindra KUV 100 caters to only one of the possible 4 segments of hatchback.

-It is surprising to see how Mahindra is the one who has lost its competitive edge big time in past 5 years.
-Scorpio (2002) and XUV 500 (2011) were game changing products but post that nothing is working for them.
-When other players started newer segment, Mahindra (TUV300 & KUV 100) failed to make a mark.
+It is surprising to see how Mahindra is the one who has lost its competitive edge big time in the past 5 years.
+Scorpio (2002) and XUV 500 (2011) were game-changing products but post that nothing is working for them.
+When other players started the newer segment, Mahindra (TUV300 & KUV 100) failed to make a mark.
 Upcoming products (MUV-Innova rival, 4m monocoque SUV/Crossover-Brezza rival, 4.3m monocoque SUV/Crossover-Creta rival, Ssangyong Rexton) seems promising but competition is really fierce and Mahindra needs to be really good, to be in the game.

 In last 5 years, Maruti has tightened its competitive grip in each and every segment it has its presence in and it started reflecting in competitor’s number, particularly Hyundai.
 However, given the Hyundai’s track record, upcoming 4m SUV/Crossover looks very promising and might help in big way to assert its dominance.

 India focused product development approach (Kwid) has improved the standing of Renault.
 However, to continue the momentum they need to stay focused.
 Product planning and positioning debacle, like Captur, has just derailed that momentum.

 Nothing was working for Nissan then, nor now.
 Perhaps they need to quickly bring in new Micra body styling, even if they choose older underpinning, as what Renault did for Captur.
 Given company’s global position it could have done better in India.
 They may end up like Chevrolet, only, if they wish to.